 Once the initial trauma is over, a person can experience temporary endorphin withdrawal, according to information published by the National Institute on Alcohol Abuse and Alcoholism.

 This can result in emotional distress and other PTSD symptoms.
-Alcohol can increase endorphin activity, providing a temporary reprieve from the uncomfortable symptoms.
+Alcohol can increase endorphin activity, providing a reprieve from the uncomfortable symptoms.
 This is believed to be the reason why many PTSD sufferers turn to alcohol.

 However, alcohol ultimately makes someone’s PTSD worse.
 It can worsen the depressive symptoms and other consequences of this disorder.